spellerberg/quire-sanjose/content/chapter13.md

 810 Guadalupe Street
 Austin, TX 78701

 The following list of items is housed in the Austin History Center.
 Each document is identified by Source # and first or most important phrase.
-A full list of sources is in article 13.3.b.
+A full list of sources is in article labeled Sources.

 110. Mexico Simplicity Keynotes San Jose, July 2, 1950, American Statesman